dxwc/turk-system/phase_I_report/phase_I_report.md

 2. Visitor enters the username/userID and logs in to the temporary account.
 3. Visitor views the application status on their login page.

+### Use Case: Post system demand

+#### Brief Description

++ Cleint posts requirements for developer to bid

+#### Initial Step-By-Step Description

+1. Be logged in as client with completed profile
+2. Submit form with
+    1. A paragraph describing the system spec
+    2. Bidding timeline (deadline for the project)

++ Devloper will now be able to rate or bid on the project
++ If no devloper bids on the project by deadline, client will be charged
+  $10

 ### Use Case: Quit from the system
 #### Brief Description